Toaaa/dec2hex/README.md

 ## Features
 - Convert individual decimal numbers to hexadecimal.
 - Process decimal numbers stored in a text file and output their hexadecimal representations.
-- Easy to build and run on any platform.

 ## Usage
 ### Convert a Single Decimal Number